rockholla/terraform-packer-workshop/intermediate-terraform/exercises/07/README.md

 In many ways, modules are about abstracting the complexities of managing infrastructure resources.
 I can make it even easier for my teammates to create a piece of infrastructure based on organizational standards, or even based on norms.

-Or root project here is very simple and clear about what it intends to manage.
+Our root project here is very simple and clear about what it intends to manage.
 So, let's try to actually run a plan against this project and see what we see

 ```
 $ terraform plan